 "YOU LOST YOUR HAT?!"
 Kyle shrieked.

-"Sorry," Kyle said, returning to a normal speaking volume, "but, dude, seriously… how the hell could you have forgotten where you put your hat?"
+"Sorry," Kyle said, "but, dude, seriously…how the hell could you have forgotten where you put your hat?"

 "I don't know!"
-Cartman said truthfully.
-He walked over to the corner he was in before, near the storage bin.
-"Just help me find it!" he commanded, recklessly moving things around in the bin in a desperate search for his hat.
+Cartman said honestly.
+He walked over to the corner he was in before, near the storage bins.
+"Just help me find it!" he said, recklessly moving things around in one of the bins in a desperate search for his hat.

 "Over there," Kyle said, nodding his head in the direction of the shelf behind him.
 "Will you just take it already?!"

-Cartman strolled up to Kyle and cautiously took the hat from him, cradling it in his hands as thought it were a baby, although he was really only holding it like that because there was a precious item laying inside of it, and he didn't want it to fall out.
+Cartman strolled up to Kyle and cautiously took the hat from him, cradling it in his hands as though it were a baby, although he was really only holding it like that because there was a precious item laying inside it, and he didn't want it to fall out.

 Kyle lowered his eyebrows.
-"Fuck you," he said, making his way toward the door again.
+"Fuck you," he said, making his way to the door again.
 "Come on, we have to hurry up.
 My mom's gonna kill me if I'm not home by nine."

 "Pssh," Cartman said dismissively, "your mom is such a fucking bitch, dude."

 Kyle shot him a warning glare.
 "At least my mom isn't a crackwhore!" he retaliated.
-He flung the door open and was instantly hit by a strong gust of wind that blew against his face, causing him to shiver.
-He stormed outside into the darkness with Cartman following directly behind him.
-The cold air whipped at him harshly, but he ignored the chill in his bones and continued walking.
+He flung the door open and was instantly hit by a strong gust of wind that blew against his face.
+He stormed outside into the darkness with Cartman following him.
+The cold air whipped around harshly, but he ignored the chill in his bones and continued walking.

-"Ay, that's not funny, asshole!"
-Cartman said irritably.
-He caught up with Kyle, and the two were now walking side by side.
+"You know, that's really not funny, asshole!"
+Cartman said.
+He'd caught up with Kyle, and the two were now walking side by side.